Lake District: Physical geography

 The Lake District is a roughly circular upland massif, deeply dissected by a broadly radial pattern of major valleys which are largely the result of repeated glaciations over the last 2 million years.
 The apparent radial pattern is not from a central dome, but from an axial watershed extending from St Bees Head in the west to Shap in the east.
 Most of these valleys display the U-shaped cross-section characteristic of glacial origin and often contain long narrow lakes in bedrock hollows, with tracts of relatively flat ground at their infilled heads, or where they are divided by lateral tributaries (Buttermere-Crummock Water; Derwent Water-Bassenthwaite Lake).
 Smaller lakes known as tarns occupy glacial cirques at higher elevations.
 It is the abundance of both which has led to the area becoming known as the Lake District.

 Many of the higher fells are rocky, while moorland predominates lower down.
-Vegetation cover in better-drained areas includes bracken and heather, though much of the land is boggy, due to the high rainfall.
+Vegetation cover in better-drained areas includes bracken and heather, although much of the land is boggy, due to the high rainfall.
 Deciduous native woodland occurs on many of the steeper slopes below the tree line, but with native oak supplemented by extensive conifer plantations in many areas, particularly Grizedale Forest in the generally lower southern part of the area.
 The Lake District extends to the sea to the west and south.

-The highest mountain in England, Scafell Pike (978m/3210'), has a far-reaching view on a clear day, ranging from the Galloway Hills of Scotland, the Mourne Mountains in Northern Ireland, the Isle of Man, and Snowdonia in Wales.
+The highest mountain in England, Scafell Pike (978 m or 3209 feet), has a far-reaching view on a clear day, ranging from the Galloway Hills of Scotland, the Mourne Mountains in Northern Ireland, the Isle of Man, and Snowdonia in Wales.

-Fells (mountains and hills)
+Cumbrian Mountains

 The mountains (or 'fells') of the Lake District are known as the "Cumbrian Mountains", "Cumbrian Fells" or "Lakeland Fells".
 The four highest fells exceed 3000 ft.
 These are: